xarray-contrib/xarray.dev/src/posts/flox/index.md

 ## Problem description

 We want to calculate county-level means for 3 hourly time series data on the 250m grid.
-This is a _Groupby_ problem.
-Our final output looks like this:
+Our desired output looks like this:

 <iframe
   width='1024'